Paul Mannion

-Paul Mannion (born 25 May 1993) is an Irish Gaelic footballer who plays for the Kilmacud Crokes club and, since 2013, at senior level for the Dublin county team.
+Paul Mannion (born 25 May 1993) is an Irish Gaelic footballer who plays for the Kilmacud Crokes club and formerly for the Dublin county team.

 He transferred to Donegal Boston in 2022.

 Personal

 He studied International Commerce and Chinese in UCD.
 As part of his studies he spent a year living in China studying Mandarin Chinese.
 His year spent living abroad meant that he was not part of Dublin's All-Ireland win in 2015.